Jensemann/Creality-K1-Max-Pause-Macro/README.md

 # Creality-K1-Max-Pause-Macro
-Implementation of M0 / PAUSE / RESUME macros für Creality K1 Max

 ## Purpose
-this instrution will describe how to implement the required macros for the Creality Ka / K1 Max printers, to be able to PAUSE and RESUME a print!
+This instrution will describe how to implement the required macros for the Creality K1 / K1 Max printers to be able to PAUSE and RESUME a print from GCODE, or from the Klipper UI like Mainsail.

 ## How it works
-the K1 and K1 Max use Klipper as a software basis. therefore, we can use standard GCODE commands to implement a PAUSE functionality.
+The K1 and K1 Max 3d printers are based on Klipper as a software.
+Klipper support several gcode commands, but does not implement [every possible g Code command](https://www.klipper3d.org/G-Codes.html).
+Therefore, we need to extend the GCODE commands to implement a PAUSE functionality.

-this documentation will use the implementation of M0 (unconditionally pause).
+To do this, we will implement the M0 gcode command [=unconditionally pause](https://marlinfw.org/docs/gcode/M000-M001.html).

-wherever the M0 is inserted in a given GCODE, the printer will stop printing, move the printer head to the rear right edge of the printer bed, and pause the print.
+Once in place, wherever the M0 is inserted in a given GCODE, the printer will pause printing by executing our macro, move the printer head out of the way, and pause the print.

-i suggest to insert the command before a new layer of a given print.

-now it is possible to exchange the filament, or insert parts into you current print.

-whenever ready, the print can be continued with macro RESUME_NOW, or use the Touchscreen and select continue.
+A pause command can be used before test start of a new layer of a given print, for example.
+THen it is possible to exchange the filament, or insert parts into you current print or whatever needs to be done.
+Whenever ready, the print can be continued with macro RESUME_NOW, or use the Touchscreen and select continue.

 ## Limitations
-While i write this instructions, creality print will not insert gcode to PAUSE a print, neither M0 nor M600.
+While i write this instructions, creality print will not insert gcode to PAUSE a print, neither [M0](https://marlinfw.org/docs/gcode/M000-M001.html) nor [M600](https://marlinfw.org/docs/gcode/M600.html), even if the [software has such a function in place](https://www.reddit.com/r/crealityk1/comments/143svlm/anyone_try_out_filament_change_with_creality_print/?rdt=53952).

 ## How to insert PAUSE in a print
 ### Slicer